Alexander Kartveli: Republic Aviation Company

 In 1939, Seversky was removed as head of his company and the Republic Aviation Company was born.
 The first major aircraft to emerge from the new company was the P-47, using a new innovative design of Kartveli.
 Two concept works named XP-44 and XP-47 were developed but dropped as they did not meet the requirements of the Air Corps.
 According to records, Kartveli was called in from the Experimental Aircraft Division of the USAAC and informed about the prototypes being cancelled.
 During his return to New York on a train, he took a sheet of paper and drew a completely new design.
 The new aircraft was intended to break the back of the German Luftwaffe.
 The famous P-47 Thunderbolt with its robust characteristics was born.
 More than 15,000 P-47s were constructed.
 Despite some flaws, the heavily armed and extremely sturdy aircraft achieved more than Kartveli could hope.

 At the end of the war Kartveli designed a sleek flying photo lab called the Republic XF-12, initially planned as a four-engine postwar transport; American Airlines canceled its orders and only two prototypes were built for the US Air Force.

-Shortly after the end of World War II new concept of turbojet fighters would emerge.
+Shortly after the end of World War II new concept of turbojet fighters emerged.
 The F-84 Thunderjet which Kartveli had already developed in 1944, was going into serial production in 1946.
-Soon he would also add the swept-wing variant Republic F-84F Thunderstreak.
-A total of 10,000 of these new generation aircraft would be constructed.
-He would later lead the team that developed the F-105 Thunderchief.
+Soon he also added the swept-wing variant Republic F-84F Thunderstreak.
+A total of 10,000 of these new generation aircraft were constructed.
+He later led the team that developed the F-105 Thunderchief.
 He was also heavily involved with a 1960s-era Air Force project called "Aerospaceplane", to design and build an orbital logistics vehicle a decade before NASA attempted a similar concept, known as the Space Shuttle.
 The radical turboramjet-powered XF-103 was another stillborn Kartveli design, a victim of the propulsion community not being able to produce a suitable engine to power the Mach 3 interceptor.
 Kartveli contributed significantly to the science of flight and the readiness of the US military, and was involved in designing and leading of various projects.
 He was also consultant at Fairchild Republic and was the primary designer of the A-10 Thunderbolt II.